awpala/udemy-my-courses-data-parser/README.md

 ### 1. Authentication

 To download the JSON payload containing the lists and courses data, first you must authenticate into your Udemy user account.
-Do this most simply via the [Udemy website](https://www.udemy.com) itself.
+To do this most simply, use the [Udemy website](https://www.udemy.com) itself and log in there.

 Once authenticated, retrieve your `access_token` via browser developer tools or equivalent.
 Using Google Chrome Developer Tools as a representative example, this can be accomplished as follows: